Simulation-based Inference with the Python Package sbijax: The sbijax package

-All inferential algorithms that implemented in \pkg{sbijax} at the time of writing are shown in table~\ref{tab:all-methods}, functionality to construct neural network architectures is given in table~\ref{tabl:neural-networks}, and implemented MCMC samplers are shown in table~\ref{tabl:samplers}.
+All inferential algorithms that are implemented in \texttt{sbijax} at the time of writing are shown in Table~\ref{tab:all-methods}, functionality to construct neural network architectures is given in Table~\ref{tabl:neural-networks}, and implemented MCMC samplers are shown in Table~\ref{tabl:samplers}.
 The entire documentation of the package with detailed instructions to use all algorithms and methods can be found online at \href{https://sbijax.rtfd.io}{\texttt{sbijax.rtfd.io}}.
+Experimental details can be found in Appendix~\ref{app:experimental-details}.